How to install ArchEX 64bit to a USB stick with persistence

 Watch a summary before the installation starts to a USB stick.
 In this case /dev/sdb1 – screenshot.

-To do when you start up ArchEX from the USB stick for the first time
+To do when you start up ArchEX from hard drive for the first time

 setxkbmap se &

-6. Possibly go on and install the Cinnamon and/or KDE Plasma Desktops – screenshot when Cinnamon is running in ArchEX
+4. Possibly go on and install the Cinnamon and/or KDE Plasma Desktops.
+Screenshot when Cinnamon is running in ArchEX

 7. Or perhaps you prefer the Xfce4 Desktop Environment – screenshot – or Enlightenment – screenshot.